aubreyrees/lite-boolean-formulae/README.md

 ## Boolean formula Objects

-A boolean formula object represents a boolean formula.
-The precise implemention of a boolean formula object is not defined and is considered an implementation detail but they do consist of literals which are referenced using labels, where a label is any hashable Python object.
-It is assumed that if two literals are equal if there labels are equale.
+This module implements objects that represent boolean formulae and these are built up using literals.
+Literals are referenced using labels, where a label is any hashable Python object.
+Two literals are equal if and only if there labels are equal.

-Boolean formula objects are immutable.
+Boolean formulae are immutable.

 ### Constructors